Bearer/bearer/README.md

 The summary report is an easily digestible view of the data security problems detected by Curio.
 A report is made up of:

-- The list of [policies](https://curio.sh/reference/policies/) run against your code.
+- The list of [rules](https://curio.sh/reference/rules/) run against your code.
 - Each detected failure, containing the file location and lines that triggered the rule failure.
-- A summary of the report with the stats for passing and failing policies.
+- A summary of the report with the stats for passing and failing rules.

 The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule failures and output a full report.
 Here's a section of the output: